Budget Summary 2020/21

 ‘Off payroll’ working

-HMRC has been concerned about individuals working through personal service companies (PSCs) and similar arrangements for two decades: they regard this as a way of avoiding PAYE and Class 1 NIC where ‘in reality’ (in HMRC’s view) the individual is acting as an employee.
-HMRC estimates that the cost to the Exchequer could reach £1.3 billion a year by 2023/24.
+HMRC has been concerned about individuals working through personal service companies (PSCs) for two decades: they regard this as a way of avoiding PAYE and Class 1 NIC where ‘in reality’ (in HMRC’s view) the individual is acting as an employee.

 The ‘IR35’ rules required PSCs to pay PAYE and NIC on income from engagements that were effectively employments.
-From 6 April 2017, where the individual behind the PSC works in the public sector, the responsibility for paying this tax was transferred to the person making the payment to the PSC, and the responsibility for deciding ‘what is effectively employment’ was imposed on the public sector engager.
-HMRC is convinced that this has reduced non-compliance, and has been consulting about extending the same rules to the private sector.
-Representative and professional bodies have protested that the rules are unclear and complicated, and increase cost and uncertainty for all parts of the professional flexible labour market.
+From 6 April 2017, where the individual behind the PSC works in the public sector, the responsibility for paying this tax was transferred to the person paying the PSC, and the responsibility for deciding ‘what is effectively employment’ was imposed on the public sector engager.
+HMRC is convinced that this has reduced non-compliance, and as announced in 2018, will from April 2020 extend the same rules to large and medium-sized employers in the private sector.

 National Insurance Contributions